asahi417/kex/README.md

 ### Supported Language
 Currently, algorithms are available only in English, but soon we will relax the constrain to allow other language to be supported.
-The dependency is mainly due to the Part-of-Speech tagger and the word stemmer.

 ## Implement Custom Method with kex
 Here is a brief example to create a custom extractor with kex.